plone/archetypes.schemaextender/README.txt

 schemaextender hooks into the Archetypes framework by registering an ISchema adapter for BaseContent and BaseFolder, making it responsible for providing the schema for all types derived from those classes.
 This includes all standard Plone content types.
-Since only know ISchema adapter can be active schemaextender provides its own mechanism to modify schemas using named adapters.
+Since only one ISchema adapter can be active schemaextender provides its own mechanism to modify schemas using named adapters.